NetApp/ez-rancher/README.md

 ## Verifying the Installation

-After installation, the following information will be displayed:
+After installation, the some information will be displayed about your installation:
 ```bash
 Outputs: